 Determining legal responsibility for a truck accident can be challenging.
 It might seem obvious who was at fault when truck driver fatigue causes an accident, but proving it in a personal injury claim isn’t always straightforward.
 While truck drivers are often found at fault for accidents that occurred when they drove drowsy, trucking companies might also bear some responsibility.

 Truck drivers work on very tight deadlines, and they sometimes work longer than they should in order to make deliveries on time.
 When truck drivers exceed the allowed hours of service, they’re more likely to become drowsy and can be held liable if they cause an accident.

 Some reckless trucking companies pressure their drivers to ignore the hours-of-service regulations to meet impossible deadlines and make higher profits.
 If an investigation finds that the trucking company pushed a driver to operate a vehicle longer than allowed, resulting in a crash, then the trucking company could be held liable in addition to the driver.

 How Loewy Can Help

 If you were the victim of a truck accident caused by driver fatigue in the Austin area, Loewy Law Firm could help.
-Our seasoned truck accident attorneys in Austin have the knowledge and experience necessary to thoroughly investigate your case, determine who was responsible, and pursue the compensation that you deserve aggressively.
+Our seasoned accident attorneys in Austin have the knowledge and experience necessary to thoroughly investigate your case, determine who was responsible, and pursue the compensation that you deserve aggressively.
 Find out more in a free consultation by contacting us today.